fabianmartins/alienattack.workshop/README.md

 #### STEP 4 - Clone the application repository - ON YOUR COMPUTER

+**This is supposed to be done on your local computer**.
+You can clone it at your Cloud9 environment, but for having a better experience, using your favorite browser, clone it in your own computer.

 This is the repository with the Space Invaders front end.

-You can clone it at your Cloud9 environment, but for having a better experience, using your favorite browser, clone it in your own computer.

 ~~~
  git clone https://github.com/fabianmartins/spaceinvaders.app.git
 ~~~

-**IMPORTANT:** The frond-end DOES NOT WORK YET on mobile devices, and some in versions of Windows, especially those with touch screen.
+**IMPORTANT:** The frond-end DOES NOT WORK YET on mobile devices, and in some versions of Windows, especially those with touch screen.

 #### STEP 5 - Update the environment